Wegovy®

 Getting familiar with a new treatment like Wegovy, which is a GLP-1 weight loss medication, might initially seem like you're hiking up a steep mountain - it requires time, patience, and a touch of courage.
 Like the unpredictable UK weather, it's common to experience some ups and downs in the form of side effects at the start of your body's journey with Wegovy.

-Of the common side effects, flu-like symptoms can appear in the first few days or weeks of treatment.
-However, mild or moderate symptoms might not always be a cause for concern.
-Consider them your body's response to a new medication, like how the queen's guards react to a sudden visitor - alert, but not alarmed.
+Some people feel fatigue or headache early on; persistent fever/chills are not typical.
+Consider these your body's response to a new medication, like how the queen's guards react to a sudden visitor - alert, but not alarmed.

 Yet, it’s not usual for these symptoms to persist or grow severe over time.
 We're all different - just as some of us enjoy a good cup of tea more than others, our bodies respond differently to medications.
 Hence, we need tailored advice when it comes to our health.
 Before making any treatment changes or if you experience serious side effects, always consult your own doctor or specialist.